chrisnoonan98675/site/xl-testview/concept/file-selection-patterns.markdown

 - import
 ---

-Test tool configurations, Active and Executable test specification contain a search pattern.
+XL TestView uses file selection patterns in a number of places.
+The Test tool configuration contains the `defaultSearchPattern`, which is lateron used to in Active and Executable test specification to fill in the initial value of the `searchPattern`.
 This pattern is used to select the files that have to be imported as part of a test run.

 To select files from a file system, XL TestView uses the selection pattern that is also used by the [Apache Ant](https://ant.apache.org/manual/dirtasks.html) build system.
 The following special characters are used:

 * `?`: one character
 * `*`: one or more characters
 * `**`: zero or more directories